- Meeting of co-owners : Special Transitional Meeting

 Definition : Meeting of co-owners - Special Transitional Meeting

 General meeting of the co-owners, the object of which is, without limitation, the election of a new board of directors and the rendering of account of the interim director .This general meeting ends the control of the developer upon the board of directors of the syndicate of co-owners.

 Le promoteur, qui fait bien souvent office d'administrateur transitoire tant qu'il détient la majorité des voix d'une copropriété, devra éventuellement procéder à la passation des pouvoirs vers le futur conseil d'administration.
-Celui-ci sera élu à l'occasion d'une assemblée extraordinaire, laquelle doit être tenue quand ce même promoteur perd la majorité des voix dans l'immeuble.
+Celui-ci sera élu à l'occasion d'une assemblée extraordinaire de transition, laquelle doit être tenue quand ce même promoteur perd la majorité des voix dans l'immeuble.

 Dès la naissance de la copropriété, c'est-à-dire lorsque la déclaration de copropriété est publiée au Registre foncier du Québec, l’équipe Therrien Couture Joli-Coeur offre de prendre en charge toutes les étapes relatives au démarrage du syndicat et à l’organisation complète de la première assemblée des copropriétaires au cours de laquelle on met fin à l’administration transitoire.
 Notre cabinet peut, dans le cadre de cette prestation de services, guider l'administrateur transitoire et les copropriétaires à travers chacune des étapes du démarrage de votre syndicat de copropriété, et vous donner tous les conseils nécessaires pour assurer un démarrage efficace de la copropriété.